 Copper River Salmon

-Ketchikan Salmon LadderOn our stop in Ketchikan I was able to observe salmon running up a small stream near the Mendenhall Glacier and also up a river in Ketchikan proper, which runs along side Creek Street.
-I was able to walk along this river for over a mile, watching as salmon maneuvered through rapids, water falls and also through a man made "salmon ladder."
-This had been built to assist the salmon to bypass a huge waterfall.
-We followed this river until it got very wide and shallow and we were able to observe many salmon laying their eggs in the rocky bottom.
-The ladder is on the left side of the picture, Note the rushing water fall that is high and long.
+A great way to see many of these ports inclucing Ketchikan, it to take an Alaskan Cruise.
+While stopped at Ketchikan, you will observe salmon running up a small stream near the Mendenhall Glacier and also up a river in Ketchikan proper, which runs along side Creek Street.
+(Of course in order to see this your trip must be planned during the time of year when salmon are spawning.)
+You can walk a long way alongside these rivers, watching as salmon maneuver through rapids, water falls and also through man made "salmon ladders."
+TThese are built to assist the salmon to bypass a huge waterfalls.
+You can often follow these rivers until they get very wide and shallow and can observe many salmon laying their eggs in the rocky bottom.
+The salmon ladder is on the left side of the picture, Note the rushing water fall that is high and long.
 The ladder has been built like a switch back in a road to climb a mountain.
 The ladder has a series of much smaller water falls enabling the salmon to traverse this rapid water.
 The photo below is evidence that many salmon make it to much farther up stream.

 Ketchikan Salmon Spawn

-In open salt water salmon are mostly all silver differing in size, shape and mouth structure.
+In open salt water salmon are mostly all silver, differing in size, shape and mouth structure.
 As salmon move into their spawning sites amazing color changes and shapes begin to occur.
 The following link on this website summarizes these characteristics.
 The majority of this information has come from the Alaska Fish and Wildlife website.
-Alaska is known for fostering native and not farm raised Salmon. http://alaska.fws.gov/fisheries/fieldoffice/fairbanks/salmon/identification.htm
+Alaska is known for fostering native and not farm raised Salmon.
+Alaskan Salmon Identification Website